Salary and Career Info for Beauty School Instructors

 Beauty School Instructor Salary

 A beauty school instructor may choose to work for a smaller, independent school or a larger, national chain or network of affiliated schools.
 Beauty school chains may offer their instructors higher salaries than independent schools, as well as health or other benefits.
-According to PayScale.com, as of October 2010 the median hourly wage of a vocational cosmetology teacher was $13.02-$17.47.
+According to data compiled by PayScale.com in September 2014, the median hourly wage of cosmetology instructors was $15.
+Most of these workers earned a total salary of $23,750-$44,653.

 Beauty School Instructor Career Information

-According to the BLS, overall employment of barbers, cosmetologists, and other personal appearance workers was projected to grow much faster than the average for all occupations, at 20% over 2008-2018 (www.bls.gov).
-Employment of postsecondary vocational teachers, which includes beauty school instructors, was expected to increase by about 10% over the same decade, adding about 9,600 new positions, the BLS forecasted.
+According to the BLS, overall employment of barbers, cosmetologists and hairdressers was projected to grow as fast as the average for all occupations, at 13%, over 2012-2022 (www.bls.gov).
+Employment of postsecondary vocational teachers, which includes beauty school instructors, was expected to have average growth over the same decade, adding about 36,600 new positions, according to O*NET Online (www.onetonline.org).

 Education and Certification for Beauty School Instructors